SAP-samples/btp-terraform-samples/released/discovery_center/mission_3585/step1/README.md

-# Discovery Center mission - Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App
+# Discovery Center mission - Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App (Step 1)

 ## Overview

-This sample shows how to set up your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/missiondetail/3585/)
+Step 1 of this sample shows how to set up your SAP BTP account for the Discovery Center Mission - [Get Started on SAP BTP with SAPUI5/Fiori - Create a Hello World App](https://discovery-center.cloud.sap/missiondetail/3585/)

 ## Content of setup